-We may be in limbo with the Presidential election for some time, but marijuana stocks definitely won in 2020.
+Marijuana stocks definitely won in 2021 and looking to only increase their value.
 Voters in several states approving the use of marijuana, this industry is likely to expand the Marijuana industry is a new one to look out for.
 This industry is still very risky and as result, I think most investors may want to continue staying away from it.

 Despite the risk and crazy swings of some weed stocks, I often get asked by investors what I think of the marijuana industry.